views of the na pali coast from a boat tour

 Hike the Kalaua Trail to Hanakāpī‘Ai Beach: This is a gorgeous hike and a must-do for those who can handle hiking in adverse conditions (muddy).
 The views are surreal, and it is a must-do in Kauai.
 It is a four-mile round-trip trail.

 If you want a longer hike, head to Hanakāpīʻai Falls.
-This will make it eight miles round trip.
+This will make it an eight-mile round trip.
 It’s much harder, as you’ll have a few streams to cross and will encounter rocky and wet conditions.
 (Hiking poles are recommended.)

 You must get permits for both of these.
 There are very limited parking permits for the trailhead.
 Click here to reserve your permit for the shuttle and the hike.
 Most of you will want #1 and to choose the “Depart from Hanalei” option.